Differentially Private Oblivious RAM: overview

 \subsection{Design Goals}

-\textbf{Tunable ORAM scheme: }We target a tunable architecture with explicit low bandwidth regimes which can be used to design ORAM protocols for bandwidth constrained applications.

-\textbf{Secure framework: }We target protocols that provide rigorous privacy guarantees viz. that of differentially private ORAMs formalized in Section~\ref{imperfectoram}.
+\textbf{Statistically private ORAMs: }We target protocols that offer performance benefits at the cost of statistical privacy which is quantified using the metric of differential privacy.

+\textbf{Tunable ORAM schemes: }Conventional ORAM schemes operate at specific overheads with full privacy but cannot operate at lower overheads.
+We aim to provide an ORAM architecture that can be tuned to application requirements and can achieve privacy proportional to system resources such as the bandwidth and local storage.

+\textbf{Rigorous Analysis and Efficiency: }We target systems amenable to rigorous security analysis.
+At the same time, we aim for efficient systems that can be easily implemented on both client and server side.

-\textbf{Low Storage and Computation: }The design should use as low storage as possible both on the client as well as the server side. \textit{Server side computation is not always practical and hence we would like to avoid assuming any such capability.}
+Finally, the design should use low storage both at the client as well as the server side. \emph{Server side computation is not always practical and hence we do not assume any such capability.} Next we describe the key ideas of \ourprotocol{} protocol.
+Over the years, several different definitions have been used to quantify ORAM bandwidth overhead.

+We will use the original and straightforward definition of bandwidth as the average number of blocks transferred for one access~\cite{burstoram}.

+\begin{defn} \textit{The bandwidth cost of a storage scheme is given by the average number of blocks transferred in order to read or write a single block.} \end{defn}